-First, if performance is important to you, then upgrading to topreplay 3.x is worthwhile since it is more optimized then the 2.x series.
+First, if performance is important to you, then upgrading to topreplay 3.x is worthwhile since it is more optimized then the 1.x or 2.x series.
 After that, there are a number of variables which effect performance, including on how you measure it (packets/sec or bytes/sec).
 100Mbps and 120K pps are quite doable.
 Generally speaking here are some points to consider:

 - Profiling topreplay has shown that a significant amount of time is spent writing packets to the network.
 Hence, your OS kernel implimentation of writing to raw sockets is one of the most important aspects since that is where topreplay spends most of it's time. - Like most network based I/O, it is faster to send the same amount of data in a few large packets then many small packets. - Most operating systems will cache disk reads in RAM; hence making subsequent access to the file faster the second time. - Re-opening small files repeatly will reduce performance.
-Consider using mergecap to generate a single large file. - Network cards and drivers, disk speed (RPM is more important then seek), amount of RAM and system bus speed are all important.
+Consider using mergecap to generate a single large file. - Network cards and drivers, disk speed (RPM is more important then seek), amount of RAM and system bus speed are all important. - In general servers with faster disks and bus speeds will be faster then desktops which will be faster then laptops.